High School Programs for Students with Learning Differences

 “Each person is created in God’s image, yet there are variations in individual abilities.
 Positive recognition of these differences discourages discrimination and enhances the unity of the Body of Christ.” -Welcome and Justice for Persons with Disabilities, United States Catholic Bishops

-The Archdiocese of Washington invites families to reach out to your high school of choice to learn more about the following programs and resources available for students with learning differences.
+The Roman Catholic Archdiocese of Washington invites families to reach out to your high school of choice to learn more about the following programs and resources available for students with learning differences.

 |Academy of the Holy Cross (Girl’s High School)